 Head Coach Paul Davenport

-Davenport begins his fourth season as the head coach of the Hill College men's and women's soccer programs.
+Davenport begins his sixth season as the head coach of the Hill College men's and women's soccer programs.

 Davenport’s collegiate coaching experience began at TCU where he served as Director of Operations for the women’s soccer team between 2008-10.
 In 2011, he was named assistant coach at TCU before taking the job at Hill College.
 He was able to learn under Mountain West Conference Coach of the Year Dan Abdalla and also now current head coach, Mark Plakorus, of the University of Montana.

 Originally from Irving, Texas, Davenport attended Texas A&M-Commerce University where he was on the football team for a year before becoming a volunteer assistant with the women’s soccer program.
 He received his bachelor’s degree in Sports Administration and later received his master’s degree in Education Administration from TCU.
 Along the way, he also coached at Nolan Catholic High School helping the boy’s team begin their run at multiple state titles under head coach Adam Clementson.